migdelinabuelna/HarvestHomestead/README.md

 ## Next Steps:
-We would like to edit comments, like them allow admin to delete created items
+We would like to edit comments, like them allow admin to delete created items, and edit images in all resources